Every child has bashful moments. Some kids, though, are shy.

 Provide an entry strategy.
 Help your child approach a group of peers and listen, allowing everyone some time to get used to one another.
 Teach them to find a break in the chatting and join in.
 Offer talking points beforehand, such as, “I like boats, too.”

 Build confidence.
-Remind her of a time when she was in new situations and got through it.
-When going to a birthday party, for example, bring up another party you went to and how much fun she had with the other children.
+Remind them of a time when they were in new situations and got through it.
+When going to a birthday party, for example, bring up another party you went to and how much fun they had with the other children.

 “Help them through challenges that are self-reinforcing, so they want to do them again,” Kearney says.

 Work on social skills.
-Give your child chances to practice his social skills whenever you can.
-In the store, encourage him to pay the cashier.
-At dinner, have them order his own meal.
+Give your child chances to practice their social skills whenever you can.
+In the store, encourage them to pay the cashier.
+At dinner, have them order their own meal.
 Invite a friend over to play so your child can get more practice being with peers.

 Express empathy.
 Tell your child that you can see they're feeling shy, and that you feel that way too sometimes.
 Share stories about times when you overcame your own shyness.

 Model outgoing behavior.
-When you show your child how to greet people, converse, and be friendly, she gets more comfortable doing the same.
+When you show your child how to greet people, converse, and be friendly, they get more comfortable doing the same.

 Above all, show love and acceptance.
-Let her know it’s OK to be shy.
+Let them know it’s OK to be shy.